zuuzlo/linkshare_coupon_api/README.md

 # LinkshareCouponApi

-Ruby wrapper for [LinkShare Coupon Web Services](http://helpcenter.linkshare.com/publisher/questions.php?questionid=865)Followed general logic found in linkshare_api gem
+Ruby wrapper for [LinkShare Coupon Web Services] (http://helpcenter.linkshare.com/publisher/questions.php?questionid=865) Followed general logic found in [linkshareAPI] (https://github.com/rmarescu/linkshare_api) gem

 If you need services that are not yet supported, feel free to [contribute](#contributing).
 For questions or bugs please [create an issue](../../issues/new).